rrvt/PreOutpost/PreOutpostEX/PreOUni7/README.md

 ## Updates

+### August 22, 2020

+Tried to update the profile suffixes and discovered a lingering Unicode bug.
+Of course it was a couple of days before I found the bug.
+It has been a few years since I wrote this program and when I went looking for the bug I was unhappy with the organization of the program.
+So I embarked on a refactoring effort and whenever an extensive change is made every command must be examined closely to verify the correct functionality.
+Eventually this led to finding a few characters that were not enclosed with the "_T('')" Unicode/Ansi macro.
+Attacked the OPaddress application with the same idea in mind.

+The OPaddress application had not been touched since before the last Outpost update.
+It turns out that the feature to find hidden actual addresses by analysing the transaction log was no longer working due to changes in the form handling.
+Added a finite state machine with regular expressions to pick out significant lines in the log and then sanitize the virtual address (all upper case and only letters, digits, period and underscore) and save the data in the address book.
+Note to self, look at the address book when the next Outpost is released.

 ### August 16, 2020

 Mostly internal changes, but it should be noted that the installer puts the PreOutpost program directory